gveran22/MetaIBS/analysis-individual/Mars-2020/01_Dada2-Mars_Notes.md

 - 2nd time point: 12 healthy & 21 IBS
 => Total 24 IBS & 48 healthy samples

+Paper describes that there are **42 individuals** that underwent flexible sigmoidoscopy, some of them a second time 6 months later, for a total of **72 samples** (Fig1A).
+Details from supplementary table 1 (Table S1):
+  - T1: 42 samples (14 HC - 28 IBS)
+  - T2: 29 samples (9 HC - 20 IBS)
+  => total of 71 samples (not 72...)

+However, from the metadata table downloaded on the SRA, there are **72 total samples** (24 HC - 48 IBS).
+Three of the patient ID from the Table S1 could not be found in the SRA metadata table.
+More details on this in the [R markdown file](00_Metadata-Mars.Rmd) that explores this issue and builds a metadata table usable for downstream analyses.

 ## Data Quality
 - **Technology** - Illumina MiSeq, paired end
 - **Nb of reads per sample** - mean of 68,693 reads per sample (1,633 - 129,697)